jdpipe/freesteam/msexcel/ReadMe.txt

 I recommend to use the tdm installer for MinGW-w64 http://tdm-gcc.tdragon.net/

+If required, create the config.h file: copy ../config.h.in to ../confing.h then replace @VERSION@ by your version number

-Use the MakeRelease.bat batch file to generate 32 and 64 bits xlls
+Finally use the MakeRelease.bat batch file to generate 32 and 64 bits xlls